What does a car warranty cover?

 Extended auto warranties

-Extended auto warranties, also known as vehicle service contracts, are optional warranties that give you coverage beyond what your factory warranty offers.
+Extended auto warranties, also known as vehicle service contracts, are optional warranties that give you comprehensive coverage beyond what your factory warranty offers.
 A common term length for an extended warranty is seven years/100,000 miles, meaning it would extend a four-year/50,000-mile factory warranty by another three years/50,000 miles.

 In most cases, bumper-to-bumper coverage offers the best bang for your buck.